|

 city in northwest England where the Romans settled and

-named Luguvalio "place of Luguvalos."
-Luguvalio
+named Lugovalio "place of

 was later shortened to Leol and prefixed with